chem330/chem330.github.io/project/index.md

 There will likely be a lot of overlap between these two documents -- if you plan appropriately you may be able to use many of the same figures and data tables.
 The focus of the lab report is the lab work and the results from it, with some comparisons to other data sources for context.
 The focus of the CCR-type report should be on summarizing the results and their implications for a general audience.

+I encourage you to use a "divide and conquer" approach to writing this report -- you each likely have different skills that you can use to benefit the group, so that breaking up the writing and figure preparation will both be more efficient and will produce better results.

 ## Lab Report

 This report should be written as if it were a professional document prepared to be shared with aquatic chemists and other water-quality professionals who are familiar with water chemistry and chemical analysis.
 You can assume this knowledge when writing it (e.g. you do not need to explian what a titration is, but rather can just say you performed a specific type of titration).

-- You may want to view my [style guide](https://chem370.github.io/technical-reports/writing-guide) for scientific writing.
-You should follow these guidelines when writing your report.
+- You should follow my [style guide](https://chem370.github.io/technical-reports/writing-guide) for scientific writing when writing your report.
-- You may also want to view my [guide to publication-quality figure](https://chem370.github.io/technical-reports/figures).
+- You should also read my [guide to publication-quality figure](https://chem370.github.io/technical-reports/figures).
 All figures in your reports should be "publication quality".
 - Some example reports are available via [this link](https://pubs.usgs.gov/ds/423/pdf/report.pdf) (PDF) and [this link](https://pubs.usgs.gov/sir/2009/5149/pdf/sir20095149.pdf) (PDF).

 *A Word template for your report will be posted soon.*

+We will conduct one or two rounds of peer-review on these reports.
+For the first round, aim to have the introduction written and whatever portion of the other section you are able to complete based on the analyses you've finished.
+For the second peer-review, you should fix any errors noted in the first round and have the report almost complete.

 **Your report should include the following sections:**